harshitpaunikar1/Project-9/.github/project-buildup-history.md

 - Task summary: Half-day Saturday session.
 Decided to finish the README section I skipped on Friday — cleaner now.
 - Deliverable: Wrapped it up properly this time.
+## 2021-05-17 - Day 7: Model improvement

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to try a stronger model or tune the main parameters, then cleaned up whatever looked confusing or weak from the earlier days.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
+- Deliverable: Ended the day with improved model in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.